 This Coconut Cheesecake recipe is very easy to make.
 You need just 9 ingredients and 15 minutes of hands-on preparation time.
 It's super creamy and delicious and the perfect cheesecake for every occasion.
-It comes with a coconut graham cracker crust and a coconut cheesecake filling.
+It comes with a coconut graham cracker crust and a coconut filling.
 Detailed step-by-step instructions with photos and video.

 I walk you through the whole process of making Coconut Cheesecake step-by-step.
 It's very easy and quick to make.
 This cheesecake is definitely a crowd pleaser.